How to Protect the Rights of Disabled Inmates

 While service animals are even permitted in non-surgical medical settings, caring for the animal might cause an undue burden that could potentially be remedied by simply educating your staff on the additional needs of the inmate that requires accommodation.
 If your agency decides to accept the service animal there are circumstances that would permit your agency to remove the animal from the inmate.
 If the animal barks, urinates, defecates, growls, or wanders, it has not been formally trained to serve as a service animal.
 Then, the animal may be removed and denied.

-Living in jail or prison is not easy or fun, so it’s important that facilities make it a little less dreadful for inmates with disabilities by positioning all inmates at the same level of survival.
-When jail and prison facilities implement accommodations and impartial standards to help inmates with disabilities experience equal opportunity, the term “Survival of the Fittest” is truly outdated.
+Living in jail or prison is not easy or fun, so facilities must make it a little less dreadful for inmates with disabilities by positioning all inmates at the same level of survival.
+When jail and prison facilities implement accommodations and impartial standards to help inmates with disabilities experience equal opportunity.

 References: